AwafiaJennifer/LITA_CAPSTONE_SALES_DATA/README.md

 This retail store interested in understanding its sales performance.
 With the use of 3 analytic tools to analyze the sales data.

 ## Tools used
-*SQL*
-Used for Querying data to derive key insight
+-SQL:Used for Querying data to derive key insight

-*Excel*
-Used for cleaning and formatting,Claculating Matrics Used for Inpection and Handling Duplicates
+-Excel:Used for cleaning and formatting,Claculating Matrics
+       Used for Inpection and Handling Duplicates

-*PowerBI*
-Used for creating an interactive dashboard to visualize the insights
+-PowerBI:Used for creating an interactive dashboard to visualize the insights

  this project provides insights into:
 - Customer behavior